-4.3.1 CA and RA Actions The Issuance processes in this Section are designed to ensure Certificates and their Private Keys are securely bound to the Applicant's registration and the During Subscriber.
-Upon Issuance of a Certificate, CA, RA and Subscriber Certificate Warranties as described in Sections 9.6.1, 9.6.2 and 9.6.3 of this CPS become effective.
+4.3.1 CA and RA Actions During Certificate Issuance

+The Issuance processes in this Section are designed to ensure Certificates and their Private Keys are securely bound to the Applicant's registration and the Subscriber.
+Upon Issuance of a Certificate, CA, RA and Subscriber warranties as described in Sections 9.6.1, 9.6.2 and 9.6.3 of this CPS become effective.